TheOtherLefty/Masters-Project/README.md

 # Autonomous Quad 2017

 ## To Run
-Run ``RunSimSingle.m`` in MATLAB to run a single instance of the simulation. ``RunSim.m`` is used to execute the simulation inside a Monte-Carlo run.
+Run ``RunSimSingle.m`` in MATLAB to run a single instance of the simulation. ``MonteCarlo.m`` is used to execute the simulation inside a Monte-Carlo run, adjust the script to change number of instances run.

 ## File Descriptions